donald-jackson/panacea-push-demo/README.md

-Panacea Mobile Public Push Application Demo
+Panacea Public Push Application Demo
 =================

 This is a demo of how to handle push notifications from the Panacea app and service.